Skip to Main Content

 Business Skills

-Working as a professional genealogist isn’t all family history.
+Working as a professional genealogist involves more than delving into family history.
 You also need to have strong time management, communication, and organizational skills.

 • Have you prepared a realistic business plan including market analysis and a list of products and services that you will offer?